 The set Republic used for the interior of the theatre in both "Earl Carroll Vanities" and "Earl Carroll Sketchbook."
 Interestingly, they did a great job of contouring the front of the stage with the center stairs and narrow protrusions on each side to match the real theatre.
 On this set the band is in that recess we see in the house right wall.
 As far as exterior shots, both films give us only a couple of quick glimpses of the real theatre.

 We get quite a tour of the theatre in its Moulin Rouge days Douglas Sirk's "Imitation of Life" (Universal-International, 1959).
 The film stars Lana Turner, John Gavin and Sandra Dee.
 Here we get a look at the dropped ceiling added in the lobby area.
-Thanks to LAHTF member Alenoush for remembering the theatre from the film and to Escott O. Norton for the screenshot.
-See his post on the LAHTF Facebook page for eight more Earl Carroll shots from the film.
+Thanks to Escott O. Norton for the screenshot.
+See the Historic L.A.
+Theatres in Movies post for nine more Earl Carroll shots from the film as well as views of the Music Box/Fonda.

 We get some nice aerial shots in the Jerry Lewis film "The Errand Boy" (Paramount, 1961).
 Here looking west on Sunset it's the Earl Carroll (here renamed the Moulin Rouge) on the left and the Palladium across the street.
 See the Historic L.A.
 Theatres In Movies post for a Hollywood Blvd. aerial view and visits to the Fox Westwood Village and the Chinese.